fivdi/pigpio/README.md

 they are switched off.
 Returns this.

 ##### analogWrite(dutyCycle)
-- dutyCycle - an unsigned integer in the range 0 (off) through 255 (fully on)
+- dutyCycle - an unsigned integer between 0 (off) and range (fully on).
+Range defaults to 255.

 Starts PWM on the GPIO.
 Returns this.